serverpod/relic/doc/site/docs/02-core-concepts/06-body.md

 }
 ```

 It is also useful to inspect the content length directly when validating uploads or applying limits.
-If a length is present, you can enforce thresholds before reading any data, and if not, you can switch to streaming-safe logic:
+If a length is present, you can enforce thresholds before reading any data, and if not, you can switch to streaming-safe logic.

 ```dart
 final length = request.body.contentLength;